After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 “I’m comfortable in any role,” said Russell, who averaged 3.5 points, 3.2 rebounds and 13.8 minutes in 2020.
 “Honestly, I just want to do what’s best for the team.
 Starting or coming off the bench, it doesn’t really matter to me.
 I’m just going to come in and hopefully produce energy for the team.”

-It’s no secret the Storm is grooming Magbegor, a promising 21-year-old Australian, for a larger role in the future considering her potential, diverse skillset and a team-friendly contract that gives Seattle control of her rights for the next three years.
+It’s no secret the Storm is grooming Magbegor, a promising 21-year-old Australian, for a larger role in the future considering her potential, diverse skillset and a team-friendly contract that gives them control of her rights for the next three years.

 Still, the 26-year-old Russell, who is a restricted free agent after the season, figures prominently in the Storm’s immediate plans against teams with dominant post players.

-“Those are the games when you really appreciate someone like Cedes and you wish she was up to speed with us,” coach Dan Hughes said.
+“Those are the games when you really appreciate someone like Cedes and you wish she was up to speed with us,” Storm coach Dan Hughes said.
 “She gives us a size that we otherwise don’t have anywhere else to matchup with some of those players like Liz (Cambage) and Syl.”

 Russell relied on what Hughes called ‘corporate knowledge’ of the Storm, which allowed her to make a positive impact Thursday despite not practicing with the team.